Ensemble Kalman methods for high-dimensional hierarchical dynamic space-time models: Review of ensemble Kalman filter and smoother

 \subsection{Ensemble Kalman smoother}

-To approximate the smoothing distribution $[\bx_t|\by_{1:T}]$ for some $T$, various extensions of the EnKF to an ensemble Kalman smoother have been proposed \citep{vanL:Even:96,Even:vanL:00,Khar:Ande:08,Stro:Stei:Lesh:10,Bocq:Sako:14}.
-The most widely-used smoother is the EnKS algorithm of \cite{Even:vanL:00}.
+To approximate the smoothing distribution $p(\bx_t|\by_{1:T})$ for some $T$, various extensions of the EnKF to an ensemble Kalman smoother have been proposed \citep{vanL:Even:96,Even:vanL:00,Khar:Ande:08,Stro:Stei:Lesh:10,Bocq:Sako:14}.
+The most widely used smoother is the EnKS algorithm of \cite{Even:vanL:00}.
 Like the EnKF, the EnKS is a forward-only algorithm that is applicable even for intractable evolution operators $\evol_t$.
-At each time $t$, it essentially carries out an EnKF update on the augmented state that includes the entire history, $\bx_{1:t} = (\bx_1',\ldots,\bx_t')'$.
-This leads to the following algorithm:
+At each time $t$, it essentially carries out an EnKF update on the augmented state that includes the entire history, $\bx_{1:t} = (\bx_1',\ldots,\bx_t')'$: \begin{framed}